 SQUASH WARM-UP EXERCISES

-During an intense game such as squash, the body exerts great efforts to perform twists, sudden turns and deliver force on the court.
+[Updated on 1 January 2024] During an intense game such as squash, the body exerts great efforts to perform twists, sudden turns and deliver force on the court.
 Forcing all of the muscles to perform at its best at a very fast pace can wear on your body.
 Warm-up exercises are strongly recommended when doing any strenuous activity to help condition the muscles before playing the game.
+Below are some of the important squash warm-up exercises.

 - Find a wall or something you can hold onto to keep your balance.
 Hold onto the wall and lift your ankle towards your butt with your opposite hand.